bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:49:06

 No, but like that's the thing, right?
-Like it goes back to this heuristic of having like grey beards you trust.
+It goes back to this heuristic of having grey beards you trust.
 I mean, like you're not going to get out of that.
 That's true for airplanes.